Jang Na-ra: Academe

+Photography

+In March 2023, it was announced that Jang will hold a photography exhibition, Jang Na-ra Photo Exhibition & Kim Dae-nyeon Special Exhibition, scheduled for April 29 and 30.

 Personal life

-2002 was Jang's year, with best selling albums, multiple endorsements, and highly-rated TV shows under her belt.
-Her popularity throughout South Korea is massive, often dubbed as Jang Na-ra Syndrome.
+2002 was Jang's year, with best selling albums, multiple endorsements, and highly rated TV shows under her belt.
+Her popularity throughout South Korea is massive, often dubbed as "Jang Na-ra Syndrome".
 And eventually, her popularity extended to China and other Asian countries.
 However, her workload took a toll on her health.
-She disclosed in an interview on Healing Camp that she suffered from gastric ulcers, irritable bowel syndrome, panic disorder, bulimia, and acrophobia due to intense stress and pressure as a celebrity.
+She disclosed in an interview on Healing Camp, Aren't You Happy that she suffered from gastric ulcers, irritable bowel syndrome, panic disorder, bulimia, and acrophobia due to intense stress and pressure as a celebrity.
 She also halted her singing activities in 2014 due to stage phobia and focused her work on acting.